unn/taxonomy_menu/README.txt

 ==============================

 TAXONOMY MANGAGER
-Helpful to organize taxonomy terms - Taxonomy Menu module does not interfere with it functions.
+Helpful to organize taxonomy terms - Taxonomy menu module does not interfere with it functions.
 (http://drupal.org/project/taxonomy_manager)

 TAXONOMY REDIRECT
-Changes the taxonomy default URL to match the custom Taxonomy Menu Path can be controlled by Taxonomy Redirect.
+Changes the taxonomy default URL to match the custom Taxonomy menu Path can be controlled by Taxonomy Redirect.
 (http://drupal.org/project/taxonomy_redirect)

 CONTENT TAXONOMY
 It is a nice and very helpful module to link taxonomy terms to nodes.
-Taxonomy Menu does not interface with the content taxonomy tables, so be sure to enable the option "Save values additionally to the core taxonomy system (into the 'term_node' table)" otherwise the related taxonomy terms will not be accessable for Taxonomy Menu.
+Taxonomy menu does not interface with the content taxonomy tables, so be sure to enable the option "Save values additionally to the core taxonomy system (into the 'term_node' table)" otherwise the related taxonomy terms will not be accessable for Taxonomy menu.
 (http://drupal.org/project/content_taxonomy)

 HIERARCHICAL SELECT with submodule HS_TAXONOMY Supports the selection of terms in an hierarchical structured vocabulary.
-For using "MENU PATH TYPE: HIERARCHY" within Taxonomy Menu the HS options "Save term lineage" and "Force the user to choose a term from a deepest level" should be enabled.
+For using "MENU PATH TYPE: HIERARCHY" within Taxonomy menu the HS options "Save term lineage" and "Force the user to choose a term from a deepest level" should be enabled.
 (http://drupal.org/project/hierarchical_select)